 The intellectual and diplomatic community that frequents Foggy Bottom favors restaurants like Rasika West End.
 The sister restaurant to the original Rasika in the Downtown neighborhood, this luxe Indian eatery features modern Indian fusion from local restaurateur Ashok Bajaj.

 Founding Farmers is another popular hot spot, serving up farm-to-table favorites in a sophisticated setting.
-Burger Tap & Shake offers some of the city’s finest burgers, while District Commons serves hearty cuisine in elegant digs next door (both are owned by Passion Food Hospitality).
 For a delicious steak, head to Prime Rib, which will remind you of a mid-century supper club.
-Tonic at Quigley’s Pharmacy is perfect if you’re looking for brews and tater tots.
+And if it's handmade pastas and pizzas you crave, head to North Italia for – you guessed it – Italian favorites.

 Even the Kennedy Center gets in on the neighborhood’s formidable dining scene.
 The Roof Terrace Restaurant features spectacular views of the Potomac River and the DC cityscape, serving an international menu with a focus on French techniques in an art deco-inspired dining room.

 Taste world-renowned sushi in a sophisticated setting at Nobu, the Japanese-meets-Peruvian restaurant and lounge from famed chef and restaurateur Nobu Matsuhisa.
 Diners rave about the tiradito, a sashimi “fan” dressed in yuzu, spices and cilantro.